|

 - Clock Face

-- Phrase often used to mean regular departures at the same minutes past each hour.
+- Regular departures at the same minutes past each hour.

 - CLRL